What does that mean?

 - Recognize that everything is part of the enterprise and interdependent.
-It isn’t sufficient to create business solutions by narrowing project scope into siloes or have an exclusive focus on delivery of individual solutions.
+It isn’t sufficient to create business solutions by narrowing project scope into siloes or have an exclusive focus on the delivery of individual solutions.

 - There is more to agility than doing things fast – you must proactively plan and architect your business to enable further change and adapt quickly.

-- Identity the foundational elements of your business – the big rocks.
+- Identify the foundational elements of your business – the big rocks.
 The interdependencies between the moving parts must be understood and documented in order to evaluate the impact of potential change to assets, processes, information, data, solutions, technology, etc.